 Striking a balance between too much and too little content is crucial.
 Here's how you can effectively organize your information:

-• Visual hierarchy is important—use headings, subheadings, and images to logically break up the text and guide users through the information.
+- Visual hierarchy is crucial—utilize headings, subheadings, and images to organize the text and guide users through the information in a logical manner.
 This makes it easier for visitors to digest the content without feeling overwhelmed.

 By keeping the page clean and ensuring essential information is readily available without being too dense, you provide users with a seamless experience that encourages them to take the desired action.